 Mechanical fundamentals and relationships

 Stress is force per area (σ = F / A).
 Tearing force comes into play where tensile stresses become critical: at notches, drill holes, cracks, edges, or under eccentric loading.
-In practice, mixed states often occur: compression at the tool attack point (shear, wedge, blade) induces bending tension and splitting tension in the component—this is where crack initiation starts.
+In practice, mixed states often occur: compression at the tool attack point (shear, wedge, blade) induces bending tension and splitting tension in the component – this is where crack initiation starts.
+Where stress concentrations are high, the effective resistance can be far below the nominal cross-sectional estimate; stress raisers and restraint conditions dominate.

 Hydraulics: from pressure to force